 TunnelBear has long been known for its free version and easy-to-use client interface.
 But how does this VPN fare when it comes to streaming?
-Our tests made earlier in 2018 have shown that TunnelBear is capable of unblocking the most sought-after US Netflix library.
+Our tests made in 2018 have shown that TunnelBear is capable of unblocking the most sought-after US Netflix library.
 But we know that the situation with geo-blocking can change rapidly.
 That’s why we’ve decided to redo our tests and give you the latest info on using TunnelBear for Netflix.

 How we did our TunnelBear VPN Netflix test

-We’ve tested servers in the US, Canada, the UK, Australia, the Netherlands, Germany, and Japan.
+We’ve tested TunnelBear servers in the US, Canada, the UK, Australia, the Netherlands, Germany, and Japan.
 Unfortunately, TunnelBear doesn’t allow you to select a particular location within a country.
 With countries like the US, connecting to a server on the East Coast or the West Coast can be a huge difference in terms of performance.
 And because servers have different IP addresses, you should try at least a few to see if Netflix really blocks all of them.